Adam-Randall/adam-randall.github.io/_posts/2015-10-05-Ruby-Excon.md

 As you can see above, I am setting a header with a content type of JSON and parsing through a JSON string containing a name and description.

-Comparing this to Java or other languages, using one line of code makes for fast rapid development and leaves you saving time to worry about more important things.
+To do this in Java or other languages could take several lines of code and requires you to check for exceptions along the way.
+However this gem leaves you saving time and allows for fast rapid development.